 As long as you are aged 13 years or above you may be accepted for training.

 How much does it cost?

-Your first lesson is FREE
+Your first two week’s lessons are FREE

 What other costs are there?

 There is an annual £20 charge for association membership that covers your insurances and entitlement to grade.

 Any loose fitting comfortable clothing will do, but not your best clothing.
 A T-shirt or rugby shirt, with tracksuit bottoms is an ideal combination.

 Once you have got the taste for training, you’ll probably want to get a Gi so that you can wear the belt appropriate to your grade, these are available through your instructor at a very affordable price as well as through martial arts stores.

 By training once a week, you will make a gradual improvement, ideally you should train at least twice a week.
 The more you train the quicker you will progress.